j4ceee/KingdomUnlocked/README.md

 ### Model Swap Menu:

 - give any Sim a makeover!
 You can mix and match any outfits & heads from existing Sims.
-- also gives you access to the models of the [Shipwreck Cove crew](https://mysims.fandom.com/wiki/Shipwreck_Cove#Island_Residents) and [Beebee](https://mysims.fandom.com/wiki/Beebee)
+- also gives you access to the models of the [Shipwreck Cove crew](https://mysims.fandom.com/wiki/Shipwreck_Cove#Island_Residents), [Beebee](https://mysims.fandom.com/wiki/Beebee), Shirley, Makoto and the Princess

 ### Spawn Menu:

 - spawn any Sim on any island!
+  - spawned Sims behave autonomously; they will walk around, interact with objects and other Sims
+  - autonomous Sims also have access to new custom interactions like fishing, watering trees, entering buildings and chatting with other Sims
+  - the [Shipwreck Cove crew](https://mysims.fandom.com/wiki/Shipwreck_Cove#Island_Residents) can also be spawned!
 - spawn most animals anywhere you want!

-> **Limitations:** Sims that are spawned outside their home island will not have a schedule.
-This means they will not walk around & interact with anything.
-I'll fix this as soon as I figure out a solution.
+### Configuration:

+- the mod can be configured using the `Unlocked__Config.lua` file located in the `GameData/Lua` folder of the mod
+- you can change the following settings:
+  - `Enable Debug Interactions`: enables the debug interactions (teleport, push, delete, all cheat menus, etc.)
+  - `Enable Model Swap Menu`: enables the model swap menu for NPCs
+  - `Enable Flying`: enables the flying feature
+  - `Enable Skipping Cutscenes`: enables the skipping of any cutscene

 ## Installation